Characters: Werewolf by Night

 - Professor Guinea Pig: Deciding that testing on animals is not enough, Winston decided to test his findings with himself.

 - Super-Powered Evil Side: DePrayve is physically stronger than his good side Winston.

-An evil sorceror who seeks to kill everyone in the world and turn their souls into a personal demon army.
-He was formerly member of Five-Who-Are-All, a group mystical cosmic beings who banished him from their ranks
+An evil sorcerer who seeks to kill everyone in the world and turn their souls into a personal demon army.
+He was formerly member of Five-Who-Are-All, a group mystical cosmic beings who banished him from their ranks.

 - Bald of Evil: And it is slightly larger chranium than a normal humans, since he is actually a former cosmic being.

 - Big Bad: Of Werewolf by Night vol. 1, as his plans pose a threat to entire humanity.